bcgov/fbp-go/README.md

 - Localization - implement en-CA and fr-CA.
 - Coordinates - provide user feedback on location button. (e.g. fetching and failed state).
 - Add FMC option in advanced.
-- Advanced: Problem: pre-set can conflict with entered values.
-The moment. anything is changed, the pre-set should become un-set OR You need a "load preset" button - maybe that's better?
 - Advanced: Result columns - there are some "two line" columns.
 Would be nice if the result columns could size better.
 - FFMC scale at the bottom.
   - Possible, but nothing out of the box - so leaving it alone for now.